 Why is Yorkshire Terrier Temperament essential to know about?

-It was a relatively larger dog but was bred over time to become smaller.
+It was a relatively large dog, but was bred over time to become smaller.
 Its size today is due to the fact that Yorkies were initially used as hunting dogs to chase rats and small animals away from mills and mines in Yorkshire, England.

 Without a doubt, this was the reason why Yorkshire Terriers have such a temperament.
 They behave similarly to larger breeds of dogs.